 \subsection{Singular point analysis and integration}

 The first step in the solution of Eqs. (\ref{eq:final_4}), (\ref{eq:final_5}) is to choose the location of the sonic point \(r_s\), which is defined as the radial coordinate where $u^2/\mathcal{E}^2=c_{s,t}^2$.
-This corresponds to the position where the infalling fluid velocity equals that of the speed of sound as observed at rest from spatial infinity, and where Eqs. (\ref{eq:final_4}), (\ref{eq:final_5}) become singular.
+This corresponds to the position where the infalling fluid velocity equals that of the speed of sound, and where Eqs. (\ref{eq:final_4}) and (\ref{eq:final_5}) become singular.
 Because of that, we choose to start the numerical integration procedure directly at $r_s$ and integrate inward (\ie supersonic portion) and outward (\ie subsonic portion) from there.
-In this way, we can make use of exact results for the states and their first derivatives at the sonic point in order to initialise numerical integration.
-In the following we will elaborate on the exact method.
+In this way, we can make use of exact results for the fluid conditions and their first derivatives at the sonic point in order to initialise numerical integration.

 Using the inviscid solution with a polytropic constant (see discussion in Sec. \ref{sec:accretion}), it is possible to obtain values for \(\dot{M}\) and \(\mathcal{B}_{_{\textrm{PF}}}\).
 In the inviscid case, all state variables at the sonic point are automatically determined by choosing \(r_s\) \citep[see][for details]{Hawley84a}.
 Setting \(\mathcal{B}=\mathcal{B}_{_{\textrm{PF}}}\) and using the value for \(\dot{M}\) found for the inviscid case, we can compute our initial values at \(r_s\) for the viscous case.
 As in the inviscid case, we demand that the derivatives at the sonic point constitute a removable singularity.
-Hence, from equations (\ref{eq:final_4}) and (\ref{eq:final_5}) we find the conditions
+Hence, from Eqs. (\ref{eq:final_4}) and (\ref{eq:final_5}) we find the conditions

 Numerical root finding via Mathematica \citep{Mathematica} yields the values of the radial four-velocity component and of the specific enthalpy at the sonic radius, \(u_s\) and \(h_s\).
-Because multiple solutions exist, we select the solution satisfying the conditions: \(u_s < 0\) and \(h_s > 1 \), which was found to be unique for the choice of constant \(\zeta\) and \(\tau_{_{\Pi}}\).
+Because multiple solutions exist, we select the solution satisfying the conditions: \(u_s < 0\) and \(h_s > 1 \), which was found to be unique for the choice of constant $\zeta$ and \(\tau_{_{\Pi}}\).
 Next, accurate values for the derivatives \(du/dr\) and \(dh/dr\) are needed at the sonic point because we would otherwise rely on the evaluation of the right-hand side of Eqs. (\ref{eq:final_4}) and (\ref{eq:final_5}) at \(r_s\) for the first step of the integration procedure.
-Even though the singularity is removable, numerical errors cause singular behaviour and unreliable values for the derivatives.